benthorndycraft/wc-add-cutom-price-to-url/README.md

 # wc-add-cutom-price-to-url
-Allow selected WooCommerce products to have a price set in the URL
+Allows selected WooCommerce products to have a price set in the URL.
+This plugin does exactly what I needed it to do.
+Feel free to adapt it suit your needs should anything be missing.

 # Installation
 Upload `woocommerce-add-price-to-url.php` to `wp-plugins` directory and activate it.